American Soldier Sentenced in Russia Amid Rising Tensions | Law-Order

 - Russian Federation

-A Russian court in Vladivostok sentenced American soldier Staff Sgt.
-Gordon Black to three years and nine months in prison on charges of theft and threats of murder.
+In a move likely to exacerbate already heightened tensions between Russia and the United States, a court in Vladivostok has sentenced American soldier Staff Sgt.
+Gordon Black to three years and nine months in prison.
+Black was convicted on charges of theft and making threats of murder.

-The court also fined Black 10,000 rubles ($115) in damages.
-Prosecutors had sought a longer sentence of four years and eight months.
+The 34-year-old had journeyed to the Russian Pacific port city to visit his girlfriend, who accused him of stealing money and exhibiting violent behavior during their domestic dispute.
+US officials confirmed Black's arrest occurred last month.

-Black's sentencing adds a new dimension to the already tense U.S.-Russia relations, further strained by the ongoing conflict in Ukraine and the detention of other American citizens.
+This case unfolds amid the ongoing conflict in Ukraine and a series of arrests involving American journalists and other US nationals in Russia.
+The US government continues to advocate for the release of those it deems wrongfully detained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)